tejasshahu/Saleor-Demo/readme.md

 Now time to create superuser:
 python manage.py createsuperuser

-Email: admin@gmail.com
+Email: admin@example.com
 Password: admin

-Here I will explain some Basics of Saleor for three type of users:
+Create three type of users:

 1) Admin
 2) Staff user (some rights which can be allowed by admin)